ShamRahul/Tool-QA-Bot-YouTube-Videos/README.md

-# 🦜🔗 QA BOT - YOUTUBE
+# 🦜🔗 QA BOT - YOUTUBE - LLM

 This project serves as a tool to answer queries based on YouTube video transcripts.
 It leverages the power of OpenAI, LangChain, and Streamlit to provide a user-friendly interface where users can input a YouTube video URL and ask questions related to the video's content.